AyushRauniyar/github-profile-clone/README.md

   - **When year changes, the contribution grid automatically updates** with new data for that year
   - Total contribution count recalculates dynamically
 - **Interactive Features**:
-  - SVG-based heatmap visualization (53 weeks × 7 days)
+  - SVG-based heatmap visualization (53 weeks × 7 days), which changes dynamically when year changes.
   - Color-coded cells with 5 contribution levels:
     - Level 0 (None): `#ebedf0`
     - Level 1 (Low): `#9be9a8`